 If you do not change your time zone, all due dates and times listed in Canvas default to Mountain Time.

-Content written by instructors, such as office hours written in the syllabus, are in Mountain Time, unless stated otherwise.
+All written content in the course, including office hours written in the syllabus, is in Mountain Time unless stated otherwise.